Add ability to view puppetdoc documentation

 - I have my docroot pointing at foreman (it's running on a single purpose VM), so in order to make the puppetdoc output viewable I had to have them dumped in the public directory of foreman.
 This may be worth mentioning in the documentation.

 Other than that, this patch gets my vote.

-#10 Updated by Frank Sweetser about 9 years ago
+#10 Updated by Frank Sweetser over 9 years ago

 - File 0001-Generate-valid-doc-URLs-for-nested-classes.patch 0001-Generate-valid-doc-URLs-for-nested-classes.patch added

 Found another issue - nested classes (ie, 'ntp::client') need to have the double colons turned into slashes to generate valid URLs.
 Simple patch attached.